As a social media professional I have seen a lot of annoying things.

 Why would anyone doing social media marketing want followers to follow them just because?
 We would never send a direct-mail campaign to a list of non-targeted people for our product or service.
 We would not hang out with someone we have nothing in common with.
 Followers and fans should be made up of a highly targeted community that you can provide value to and are most likely your prospective customers.

-quality are equally important.
+Quantity and quality are equally important.

 5. Endless RTing